AnthonySteele/anthonysteele.github.io/TheSingleReturnLaw.md

 ## Second blog post

-My blog post on multiple returns and why they are actually quite useful</a> has a small but enduring popularity (some of it negative) among those who [obsess over minutia](http://en.wikipedia.org/wiki/Parkinson's_Law_of_Triviality).
+My blog post on multiple returns and why they are actually quite useful has a small but enduring popularity (some of it negative) among those who [obsess over minutia](http://en.wikipedia.org/wiki/Parkinson's_Law_of_Triviality).
 Yes, that includes me sometimes.

 For instance [this blog post](http://npclaudiu.blogspot.co.uk/2012/04/my-two-cents-on-one-return-only-policy.html) which argues for single returns, with an example where a single return is better.